zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

     </copy>
     ```

-   Once the setup has completed you are ready to move on to Lab 2
+   Once the setup has completed you are ready to move on to Lab 2.
+Note, the non-java-builds.sh script may continue to run even after the setup has completed.
+The non-Java builds are not required until Lab 3 and so you can continue with Lab 2 while the builds run in the background.

 ## Acknowledgements